TellusR/tellusr-solr-template/README.md

 server.3=localhost:2890:3890
 ```

 `localhost` should be the IP address of the different servers.
-For convienience you should (if they run on different IPs), run them all on the same ports.
+For convenience you should (if they run on different IPs), run them all on the same ports.
 We will in these instructions assume that you are running them on ports 2888 and 3888 as for `server.1` above.

 Then you need to open the following ports between the servers in the firewall: